 I distinctly remember meeting with Ron Suber, Prosper’s CEO at the Four Seasons in late 2015.
 He was about 30 minutes late to our meeting because he had double booked.
 When he finally had time for me, Ron was enthusiastic about the business because he had raised a lot of money, valuing Prosper at close to $1.8B.
 He even inquired whether I wanted a business development job.
 I politely declined.

-Then the world fell apart for them and the entire industry within the next 12 months as private company valuations got slashed, Lending Club went through a scandal where their ousted CEO was found overstating the books in early years, and Prosper saw large institutional investor outflow.
+Then the world fell apart for them.
+The entire industry within the next 12 months as private company valuations got slashed.
+Lending Club went through a scandal where their ousted CEO was found overstating the books in early years.
+Prosper saw large institutional investor outflow.

 Prosper slashed its workforce by about 25% in 2016 as funding for loans grew pricier.
 The company posted $118.7 million of losses for 2016, according to a filing.
 Unfortunately for Prosper employees, I don’t think they’re ever going to IPO or see a lucrative acquisition.
 Senior management were probably able to cash out some of their holdings of course, as that’s the way things go in the startup industry.

 At the end of the day, a financial institution can only operate well if there is trust.
-Prosper has now lost the trust of investors.
+When Prosper screwed investors, their trust was lost.
 It may take too long for Prosper to regain their trust for Prosper to ever be profitable and survive on its own.

-If you’re looking at alternative ways to make money, I’d spend some time focusing on real estate crowdfunding instead.
+Prosper screwed investors and it’s hard to trust them going forward.
+Therefore, ikf you’re looking at alternative ways to make money, I’d spend some time focusing on real estate syndication deals instead.
 The returns are greater (8% – 15% historically) and you’re investing in a real asset.

 Real estate is a key component of a diversified portfolio.
 Real estate crowdsourcing allows you to be more flexible in your real estate investments by investing beyond just where you live for the best returns possible.
 For example, cap rates are around 3% in San Francisco and New York City, but over 10% in the Midwest if you’re looking for strictly investing income returns.